discrete-notes/discrete-notes.github.io/_posts/2022-03-12-secretary-techniques.md

 set.

-See the [teaser post](https://discrete-notes.github.io/teaser-secretary) for the origin of this problem.
+See the [teaser post](https://discrete-notes.github.io/teaser-secretary) for the origin of this problem, and the other variant, where the order is random and not adversarial.

 ## Context